 Enforcing a Judgment in the ACT

-The methods used to enforce a judgment are set out in the Court Procedures Rules 2006.
+The methods used to enforce a court judgment in the ACT are set out in the Court Procedures Rules 2006.
 The same types of enforcement are used to enforce a final order made by the ACT Civil and Administrative Tribunal (ACAT), or an interstate judgment registered for enforcement in the ACT.

-The person who is owed money under a judgment is the judgment creditor and the person who owes the money is the judgment debtor.
+The person who is owed money under a judgment is known as the judgment creditor and the person who owes the money as the judgment debtor.
 Before taking enforcement action, the creditor must serve the debtor with a copy of the judgment made against them and a notice about enforcement options.
-After that, no enforcement action can be taken for 7 days.
+After that, no enforcement action can be taken for seven days.

 Enforcement hearing subpoena

 An enforcement hearing subpoena is a way of finding out the financial status of the debtor, including their source of income and any assets or liabilities.
 The information may be used for a seizure and sale order or a redirection order.